List of Most Frequently Asked Security testing Interview Questions with detailed Answers:

 Q #2) What is “Vulnerability”?

-Q #3) What is the Intrusion Detection?
+Q #3) What is Intrusion Detection?

-Intrusion detection check following:
+Intrusion detection checks the following:

 - Possible attacks